NOTE:

 Racist Controversy

 It was later resolved in court.
-The opinion; “No member of a minority will lose their job because of AT&T’s move to Basking Ridge.
-Anthony Pappas, Public Relations official for AT&T, reacting to charges by the Suburban Action Institute.
-A second charge was introduced that there wasn’t any low or moderate income residential housing in the area did lead to other future lawsuits and injunctions led by Basking Ridge’s Roy McDonald Taylor and his wife, but they didn’t include AT&T and focused on the Bernards Township Planning Board and the Township Committee.
+The opinion is that “No member of a minority will lose their job because of AT&T’s move to Basking Ridge.
+Anthony Pappas, public relations official for AT&T, is reacting to charges by the Suburban Action Institute.
+A second charge was introduced that there wasn’t any low or moderate-income residential housing in the area.
+This did lead to other future lawsuits and injunctions led by Basking Ridge’s Roy McDonald Taylor and his wife, but they didn’t include AT&T and focused on the Bernards Township Planning Board and the Township Committee.

-There were also claims made that Mayor Peter Mangano and former Mayor Robert O’Neill had a conflict of interest with AT&T .
-The accusations were made by resident Tudor Finch as a final attempt to halt the project using a local ordinance #331.
-It was later back pedaled that there was “possible conflict of interest” and not “actual conflict of interest”.
+There were also claims that Mayor Peter Mangano and former Mayor Robert O’Neill had a conflict of interest with AT&T. Residents Tudor Finch made the accusations as a final attempt to halt the project using local ordinance #331.
+It was later backpedaled that there was a “possible conflict of interest” and not an “actual conflict of interest.”
 Nothing came from the suit.

 - AT&T won Somerset County’s Land Development Award (Commercial) 1985 for the AT&T Learning Center

-- AT&T’s Golden Boy statue of the “Spirit of Communications” didn’t make it to Basking Ridge until 1992, 17 years after “295” opened.
+- AT&T’s Golden Boy statue of the “Spirit of Communications” didn’t arrive in Basking Ridge until 1992, 17 years after “295” opened.

-- Helipad Disagreements: In 1975, the helipad was limited to 15 flights per week, with no more than 5 on any given day that must be conducted during daylight hours from Monday-Friday only.
+- Helipad Disagreements: In 1975, the helipad was limited to 15 flights per week, with no more than five flights on any given day, and it must be conducted during daylight hours from Monday to Friday only.
 This was Bernards Township’s first helipad.
 Noted as a Class 1 Helipad license, the state did approve the helipad in 1977.
 On August 13, 1984, AT&T was requesting 65 helicopter flights monthly and 780 flights annually.
-The deal would limit 10,000 pound large helicopters for the 4,000 pound craft.
-The pad was used mostly to take a 15 minute flight from AT&T’s lower Manhattan offices to the 295 N. Maple Avenue facility.
+The deal would limit 10,000-pound large helicopters to the 4,000-pound craft.
+The pad was used mostly to take a 15-minute flight from AT&T’s lower Manhattan offices to the 295 N. Maple Avenue facility.

 - The Old Mill Inn hotel was built and opened just north of Interstate 287 soon after AT&T opened in 1977.
 It was the only hotel between Morristown and Basking Ridge.